Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/09/summer-2024-update/index.md

 So, my parents are renovating the house.

 They have been doing so for years now.
 Why?
 Because my parents refuse to tell the builders to actually do their job or keep their promises.
 You can guess my opinion on the matter, but that's irrelevant, as it's not my home, nor my money, nor my project.
 Long story short: we have no clue when they arrive, if they will even do anything, and lots of things are simply not done according to plan.
-It might be another year until they finish, and all that time I life in uncertainty, in a situation similar to camping.
+It might be another year (or 5) until they finish, and all that time I live in uncertainty, in a situation similar to camping.

 I am regularly moved to a different space, if you can call it "space" at all.
 My stuff is similarly moved around or just kicked aside, always at risk of damage.
 I often sleep badly because I am woken up by the noise, or dust falling on my head from the ceiling.